HTML Header Tag: A Complete Guide for Beginners and Developers

 ---|---|

-<link> | Links external resources like stylesheets and icons. |
+Links external resources like CSS for better design and speed. |

 <header>

-element in HTML?Answer: The
+element in HTML?<header>

 different from <head>

-contain navigation links?Answer: Yes, the
+contain navigation links?<nav>

-be used inside every section?Answer: It’s not mandatory, but using
+be used inside every section?<header>

 inside an <article>